 A clue as to the nature of the greatest barrier to quitting smoking is given in the utterance of a smoker patient who said to me, ‘Thank you very much for the offer, Dr Symonds, but I’m not going to come for your stop-smoking session because I’m afraid that if I did, I would succeed.’

 Now, as part of my on-going research into smoking and smokers, I recently joined a couple of stop-smoking support-groups.
 As I have said before, anything that helps smokers to quit permanently is to be welcomed, and it doesn’t matter how someone does it as long as they succeed.
 I am sure these online sites are helpful to the participants even though they may get advice and encouragement from complete strangers.
-On the other hand, however, they sometimes seem to offer support to someone in his or her failure to quit.
+On the other hand, however, they sometimes seem to offer support to someone for his or her failure to quit.

-A striking aspect of these groups is the accounts by some people of their difficulties and even the heart-wrenching struggles they go through in their efforts to quit smoking, and how they feel guilty about failing and confess this online.
+A striking aspect of these groups is the accounts by some people of their difficulties and even the heart-wrenching struggles they go through in their efforts to quit smoking and how they feel guilty about failing, and confess this online.
 In addition, people who are unhappy or are facing other problems, particularly health problems, in themselves or their loved ones, use these forums to reveal intimate details and seek sympathy, or even pity, from strangers.
 This can only be a good thing for people who have few or no other sources of help or support.

 I did post a few comments myself, in a way that was purely intended to be helpful.
 For example, to one woman who said stopping was extremely difficult, I suggested that instead of focussing on why quitting seemed so hard, she might try looking at the problem from the other way round: why did she want to keep smoking?
 This received an appreciative response.
 I also suggested there is an easier way of quitting than using willpower, drugs and nicotine products.